VIKRAM-EPM/vikepmlab/hyperion-patching-automation/README.md

 - **Ansible Tower/AWX loads `group_vars` differently than plain CLI
   Ansible.** Place it in the Project repo root, not inside an SCM-sourced Inventory folder, or it may not load at all.
+- **`group_vars` cannot drive a play's `hosts:` line — not even a fully static value with zero templating.** Only true global-scope sources (extra-vars, i.e. a Tower Survey answer, or `-e` on the CLI) are available early enough to resolve which hosts a play targets.
+An indirection layer — a lookup table in `group_vars` mapping a survey label to a real group name — will silently fail with "variable is undefined," even though that same variable works fine everywhere else in the playbook.
+The fix: reference the Survey extra-var directly in `hosts:`, and make the Survey's answer choices match your real inventory group names exactly.

 ## License